 Value Comments TPM_RH_LOCKOUT handle for Lockout Authorization #TPM_RC_VALUE response code returned when the unmarshaling of this type fails

-9.22 TPMI RH NV INDEX
+9.25 TPMI\RH\NV\INDEX

-This interface type is used to identify an NV location.
-This type is used in the NV commands.
+The Table 66 interface type is used to identify an NV index.
+This type is used in all NV commands except those that define or undefine an index and TPM2\NV\ReadPublic().